Friday, 31 October 2025

 World Day for Audiovisual Heritage 2025; October 27th.

 FORUM: "Your window to the world."
 World Day for Audiovisual Heritage 2025.
-This year is a special as audiovisual archives around the world commemorate the 20th anniversary of WDAVH in raising awareness of the importance and urgency of protecting audiovisual materials to ensure their long-term availability and accessibility.
+This year is special as audiovisual archives around the world commemorate the 20th anniversary of WDAVH in raising awareness of the importance and urgency of protecting audiovisual materials to ensure their long-term availability and accessibility.
 Audiovisual documentary heritage opens a window to the world through the generations of incredibly unique stories.
 They reveal the ingenuity of the human spirit and vision, the spectacular lessons learnt from the diversity of cultures, that generate inspiration and creativity.
 In a world now wrought by insularity and struggling with the pain of war, moving images, aural and oral recordings are effective tools to bridge differences, bringing about much needed empathy, compassion and encouragement.
 You can be a part of this preservation movement.
 Follow the conversations with the hashtags: #WorldDayforAudiovisualHeritage, #WDAH, #audiovisual ,#27october, #AudiovisualHeritageDay #AudiovisualHeritage.

 October 27th.